-Tank Depot's rainwater harvesting kits are superior to other options on the market, because they come with everything you need to start, including a storage tank and filter.
+Tank Depot's rainwater harvesting kits are superior to other options on the market because they come with everything you need to start, including a storage tank and filter.
 We also offer a wide variety of sizes, so you can find the perfect stormwater collection and rainwater harvesting kit for your needs.

-We offer both rain barrels and cisterns for stormwater collection, as well as rainwater harvesting systems with capacity to hold up to 1550 gallons of water.
+We offer both rain barrels and cisterns for stormwater collection, as well as rainwater harvesting systems with the capacity to hold up to 1550 gallons of water.
 Contact one of our tank specialists today to find out which system will provide the best performance for your specific needs.